apache/incubator-stormcrawler/external/solr/archetype/src/main/resources/archetype-resources/README.md

 ### Solr scripts

-* `setup-solr.sh`: Starts Solr in Cloud mode, uploads the configsets and creates the collections.
+* `setup-solr.sh`: Starts Solr in cloud mode, uploads the configsets and creates the collections.
 * `clear-collections.sh`: Deletes all the documents from the collections.

 ## Bootstraping Solr